networknt/light-doc/content/tutorial/security/keystore-truststore.md

 4. Import Certificate into client Truststore:

-keytool -importcert -alias mycert-20161218 -file C:\certs\mycert-20161218.cer -keystore .truststore
+keytool -v -import -file ssg05.com.pem -alias somecrt -keystore client.truststore

+5. List keys in keystore:

+keytool -list -v -keystore client.truststore

 Here is an article that shows how to use keytool to generate self-signed certificates.